-The end result, to my mind, is that in that age of Enlightenment and of the surge of scientific reasoning, most scientists, who were religious believers, were unreasonable in their approach to religious belief, since they sought to found their religious belief on purely rational grounds.
-This created then among some people, and continuing today among many, an unnecessary, to my mind, rift between science and religious belief.
+The end result is that in that Age of Enlightenment with the surge of scientific reasoning, most scientists, who were religious believers, were unreasonable in their approach to religious belief, since they sought to found their religious belief on purely rational grounds.
+This created at that time among some people, and continuing today among many, an unnecessary rift between science and religious belief.
 While philosophical and theological reasoning may serve as a prolegomena to religious faith and while faith does not of itself contradict any rational discourse, true religious faith is, for use of a better word, transcendent.
 It goes beyond the rational.

 As an aside, atheism is an exercise in faith.
-I know of no rational proof that God does not exist.
+There is no rational proof that God does not exist.
 While it may defy logic to require a proof that something or someone does not exist, the long and profound history of religions throughout humanity's time on this earth should be approached more reasonably than happens among most modern atheists.
-To what extent this is an inheritance from the age of the Enlightenment and of the birth of modern science might stimulate our discussions.